-One of the number-one most popular functions of our badass Self-Management for Actors Facebook group is the crowdsourcing that comes so freakin’ easily when you’ve got an audience of ten-thousand-something people who’ve gathered with the express goal of working out the SMFA principles together.
+One of the number-one most popular functions of our badass Self-Management for Actors Facebook group is the crowdsourcing that comes so freakin’ easily when you’ve got an audience of nearly 12,000 people who’ve gathered with the express goal of working out the SMFA principles together.

 It’s really powerful when you think about it.

 So, pretty much every day at the SMFA Ninjas Facebook group, someone will toss up a photo or ten (*groan* Please, never ten.
 More on that below) and ask for typing words, adjectives, age ranges, target shows, etc., and while that’s all well and good, it’s those who’ve truly mastered the process of surveying who get not only the best data, the most data, but also the most accurate data.

 And I don’t know about you, but I love accuracy.
 Especially when it comes to how I’m gonna make bank.

 If you have the option of getting a general idea of what might work or of getting a super specific picture of exactly what’s gonna pave the road with pennies, wouldn’t you choose to put a little extra care into your surveying method to get it right and START making that moolah?

 Yeah, I thought so.

 With that in mind, here is the ultimate guide to how to stay the eff out of your own way and get the most bankable data possible when it comes to nailing down your most castable type and brand.